 I met my mum at the airport as I wanted to go early to do some spotting.
 Along the way, I met a friend at Terminal 3 air-side.
-We photographed Kingfisher's A332 and a few others usual stuffs before parted ways.
+We photographed Kingfisher's A332 and a few other usual kinds of stuff before parted ways.
 I had lunch with my mum at Burger King before making our way to the gate, B7.
 There it was, the magnificent A380, 9V-SKF waiting for us.
 There were another 2 A380s at other gates, 9V-SKA (Bound for HKG) and 9V-SKB (Bound for Melbourne).
 I took a few shots of the SKF at the gate before making our way to our seats.
-Our seats were just in front of the toilet and natually our main concern was the noise and smell, but it didn't affect us one bit throughout the flight.
+Our seats were just in front of the toilet and naturally, our main concern was the noise and smell, but it didn't affect us one bit throughout the flight.

-We settled down for about 20 minutes, before the plane pushed back, usual safety video was shown and soon we were on our way.
-The funny part is 02L was opened at that time, but we taxied all the way to 02C for take off.
-I asked the crews later on, they were not sure either.
+We settled down for about 20 minutes before the plane pushed back, the usual safety video was shown and soon we were on our way.
+The funny part is 02L was opened at that time, but we taxied all the way to 02C for taking off.
+I asked the crews, later on, they were not sure either.
 Anyway, the take off was very powerful for an almost full-loaded A380 and shortly after, we hit turbulence, but it wasn't that bad.
 The Captain warned us that the flight would have light and moderate turbulence, and soon we felt it.
-Turbulence at one time got quite bad going through Bay of Bengal, its usually turbulent crossing that area.
+Turbulence at one time got quite bad going through the Bay of Bengal, it is usually turbulent crossing that area.

 Some more photos of the cabin (Airliners.net photos):

 Premium Economy (At that time I flew, this class was not available)